6Dayanand9/End-to-End-Automated-Hotel-Data-Pipeline-with-Incremental-Load-Power-BI/README.md

 ## 🧠 Project Overview

-This project is a **fully automated data pipeline**.
+This project provides a **fully automated solution** to solve the above challenges.

-👉 Data comes from emails
+👉 Data is collected from emails
+👉 Automatically stored in Google Drive
-👉 Gets processed using Python
+👉 Processed using Python (ETL)
 👉 Stored in MySQL
 👉 Visualized in Power BI

-Everything works automatically — no manual work needed.

 ---